the-technat/dotfiles/README.md

 If you want to extend the ssh config without commiting stuff to the repository, add a new file in `~/.ssh/config.d/`.

+## Git

+The gitconfig assume the above SSH setup.
+Apart from this, you can add custom git config to `~/.gitcustom` and it's included without the need to commit something to the repo and thus applying to all machines.

 </details>